 How useful are color fonts?

 Color Fonts can display more graphic properties which opens the door to a broad spectrum of creative ideas that may have been difficult to achieve in the past.
 Design wise, this technology can open up many opportunities in graphic design as well as in other fields.
 For instance, a colorful logotype can be the key ingredient of an attractive brand identity in which all brand elements are linked and united by a single OpenType-SVG font.
-A color font can easily establish such unity and consistency to the brand due to the fact that it comes with an embedded color palette that remains unchanged in spite of the medium it has been displayed on.
+A color font can easily establish such unity and consistency to the brand due to the fact that it comes with an embedded color palette that remains unchanged in spite of the medium it's displayed on.
 The same applies to web design and publication.